Pediatric Gastroenterology and Nutrition

 Direct patient care: Yes

 Consent Requirement: Open to student scheduling.
-Contact Alex Behrend at email@example.com if interested in scheduling this course in S1-F4.
+Contact Alex Behrend at email@example.com if interested in scheduling this course in Summer and Fall semester.
 Spots may be available by arrangement.

 Course Objectives: Learn to evaluate pediatric patients with Gastroeintestinal, Hepatic, and Nutritional diseases and symptoms (involves taking history, physical examination, considering a differential diagnosis and management plan).